deneb-viz/deneb-viz.github.io/docs/getting-started/dataset.md

 ## Grain / Row Context

-Internally, the visual handles its dataset in much the same way as a core [table](https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-tables?WT.mc_id=DP-MVP-5003712), i.e. the number of rows in the dataset is equivalent to the combination of all unique values across all columns and measures added.
+Internally, the visual handles its dataset in much the same way as a core [table](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-tables?WT.mc_id=DP-MVP-5003712), i.e., the number of rows in the dataset is equivalent to the combination of all unique values across all columns and measures added.

 Let's say that we have the following data in our visual: